StarsoftAnalysis/MediaOrganiser/readme.txt

 == Known issues ==

 * may not work on sites hosted on a Windows server -- haven't checked the use of directory separators yet
+* uses database transactions -- so requires a database engine that can do commit/rollback, such as InnoDB.
 * does its best to make changes atomic, but things could go wrong if something changes in the middle of renaming files
 * no internationalization (yet)